 Identify any fears customers have of implementing RPA in their organizations such as only reducing costs, lack of suitability for the industry, bot security, and effects on human workers.

 Dig deep into customers’ specifics and bust their myths with the right guidance.
 Once you’ve established trust with the customer and convinced him or her of the benefits, you can chart the next steps to help them begin the RPA journey.

 It’s time we look beyond competition and collaboration.
 RPA platforms are extensible, meaning you don’t have to solve every automation challenge with the platform itself.
 Instead, you can explore integrations with solutions that can complement the platform’s capabilities.

 Identify different ways of solving a problem and then select the best-suited solution for your use case.
 You may find such solutions in Bot Store, the world's largest marketplace for prebuilt intelligent automation solutions.
 There, you can identify different automations built by partner companies to solve the question at hand.

 Whether your organization is just getting started or has experience with RPA projects, it’s important to keep up with the latest concepts, technological improvements, and learnings from leading organizations that have implemented complex RPA solutions successfully.

 As team members from various backgrounds start working on RPA projects and building bots, they require formal training before honing their skills.
-To equip different users in the RPA project team with the right skill sets, assign different learning trails from Automation Anywhere University that match their roles.
+To equip different users in the RPA project team with the right skill sets, assign different RPA courses from Automation Anywhere University that match their roles.

 Encourage team members to complete the learning trails and certifications and to showcase their newly acquired badges and certificates to be on par with RPA practitioners across the globe.